abusaeed-shuvo/Task-Manager-App/README.md

 ```

 If you get red underline in app level gradle script at `targetSdk = 36` don't worry the app will
-compile it is just a warning.
+compile it is just a warning not error.

 ## Features

-- Sqlite Database with Room persistence library and CRUDE Operation
+- Sqlite Database with Room persistence library and CRUDE Operation.
-- Search and Sort Operation
+- Search and Sort Operation.
+- Proper Dark mode integration.
-- Material 3 Design
+- Material 3 Design.
-- Android 16 support
+- Android 16 support.

 ## Installation